Forest Plan Revision

 Help Plan the Flathead's Future

-The Flathead National Forest has begun revising its Forest Plan.
+The Flathead National Forest is currently revising its Forest Plan.
 This section provides information on the Forest planning process and how you can learn more and become involved.
 It will be updated and revised as new information becomes available.

 Here you will find information and links to planning documents and reports, dates for meetings, press releases, maps, briefing papers and ways to comment or be involved in the process.